 - Ensuring specialist services are accessed by those most in need; and

 - Promoting continuous quality improvement and flexibility.

-A mix of restricted and open procurement processes are being undertaken in relation to identified priority and focus areas across both metropolitan and regional WA.
-Processes will be commensurate with the scale and scope of procurement.
+WAPHA utilises a mix of procurement processes to respond to identified priority and focus areas across both metropolitan and regional WA.
+Processes are commensurate with the scale and scope of procurement.

 - To address the increased demand for access to treatment;